-I live in Wenhaston, Becker’s landscape of the Blyth Valley in East Suffolk.
+I live in Wenhaston, within Becker’s landscape of the Blyth Valley in East Suffolk.
 His confident, swiftly executed mark making challenges me to avoid being careful, to let my eye and hand follow the subject’s form without overworking it, to accept ‘mistakes’- those lines which aren’t quite where they ‘should’ be!
 They add movement and vigour.
-‘Quiet lane’ is one of a series based on my morning walks down Bartholomew’s Lane in all weathers.
-Its a walk which always calms my mind.